sachinjojode/SJ-Interactive-Lab-Hub/Lab 2/README.md

 It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+**Nikhil Gangaram (ng544) & Viha Srinivas (vs544)**
+Nikhil and I worked heavily on the coding aspect of the lab and we both made our own seasons clock.
+He also worked on some of the storyboards that helped influence the seasons clock.
+Viha also worked on the storyboards and helped us ideate until we came up with the seasons clock, she was also able to critique our idea so that it became better, since when we made the first draft of the seasons clock it wasn't too innovative.

 ## Prep